pbhave/pirple-node-homework-1/Readme.md

 # Pirple Node Masterclass Homework#1 by Praneet

-This is a RESTful JSON API that listens on a port 3000.
+This is a RESTful JSON API that listens on port 3000.

 When someone posts anything to the route /hello, it returns a welcome message, in JSON format.